godatadriven/ansible_cluster/README.md

 If you want to have a local version of the yum repo's used:
 ```

 (Download steps can be done on host OS or VM machine.
-Take sa lot of space so host OS seems the best option)
+Takes a lot of space so host OS seems the best option)
 cd <localrepodir>
 wget -r --no-parent --reject "index.html*" http://mirror.centos.org/centos/6/os/x86_64/Packages/
 wget -r --no-parent --reject "index.html*" http://mirror.centos.org/centos/6/updates/x86_64/Packages/